 In order to avoid the problem of the Universe being an uncaused cause some say that god has always existed and has therefore never been created: It therefore needs no cause.
 But I find this is an argument that can be used in conjunction with big bang theory to prove, again, that god is not likely to exist as a first cause.
 Because according to some Big Bang theories there has been an infinite number of cycles of Big Bang / Big Crunch (where the Universe ends in a big black hole after contracting) and that the Universe has existed forever.
 If it is possible for something to exist forever and not need a cause then it is likely to be the Universe, not God, and once again we can theorize that this is likely to be true because there would be no reason for god if it was true that something could exist with no cause.
 Big Bang models describe the creation of all the dimensions of space including time itself, so that to ask "what happened before the big bang?" is meaningless in the same way as asking "what was god doing before it created time?".

-God doesn't need a cause because it has existed forever
+God did not create the Universe God doesn't need a cause because it has existed forever

 By Vexen Crabtree, 2002 Aug 23